Family Bible & Book Preservation

 2. Box it Up.
 Line the box with unbuffered tissue then gently place the Bible in the box.
 Use the tissue to wrap the Bible.
 You’ll want to pad any extra space on the sides of the Bible to prevent the item from sliding around.
 Place the loose items on top of the tissue.

 3. Label the box.
-To prevent unnecessary handling, be sure to clearly label the box.
+To prevent unnecessary handling, be sure to label the box.

 4. Store it away.
 Store your Bible where you live.
 Keep it safe in closets, even under your bed.
 Your preference for a stable temperature with a steady humidity level is also excellent for your Family Bible.